 Amnesty Lot.
 Cadets who arrive after the gates to Cadet Parking are locked will park in the "Amnesty Lot" - the area along the exterior fence to the right of the gate.
 Cadets will park "nose in" to the fence in order to maximize parking space and efficiency in retrieving vehicles.
 Cadets are directed to return their vehicles to the parking lot as soon as possible the NEXT day in order to avoid additional penalties.
-If the

-Amnesty Lot is full, cadets will park at the Golf Course parking area.
+If the Amnesty Lot is full, cadets will park at the Golf Course parking area.
 Double-parking or parking in a "non-parking" spot in the Amnesty Lot will result in a parking violation and be ticketed.

-Parking in the Amnesty Lot shields cadets from receiving monetary tickets, however, if their late arrival is not excused, they will be subject to counseling, warning, or being awarded penalty hours by their TAC.
+Parking in the Amnesty Lot shields cadets from receiving monetary tickets, however, if their late arrival is not excused, they will be subject to counseling, warning, demerits, or being awarded penalty hours by their TAC.
+If a cadet has returned to campus for accountability on time, but failed to have their vehicle in the student lot on time, they are still subject to the below penalties.

 The following is a general guideline for late returns, TACs have the discretion to make the penalties more or less severe given the specific circumstances.

 - 1st offense Warning

-2nd offense 2 PH \
+- 2nd offense 3 Demerits

-3rd offense 5 PH\
+- 3rd offense 5 Demerits

-4th offense DO 15 PH\
+- 4th offense 7 Demerits

 - 5th offense Loss of parking privileges on campus for 1 semester (if all 5 were within same semester OR 7 in two semesters OR 10 total in 3 semesters plus)

-Failure to return vehicle from amnesty lot to student parking lot prior to 1200 the following day will result in the cadet receiving 5 PHs for failure to follow instructions (all cadet vehicles must be parked in parking lot for which they have a sticker for at all times)."
+Failure to return vehicle from amnesty lot to student parking lot prior to 1200 the following day will result in the cadet receiving 5 demerits for failure to follow instructions (all cadet vehicles must be parked in parking lot for which they have a sticker for at all times)."